 Requirements not stated by the customer

 The next clause includes the need to fulfill requirements not stated by the customer, but necessary for specified use.
 This may seem odd at first but makes sense when considered in the context of the medical device industry.
 Companies have a duty to supply medical devices that are both safe and effective.
-If an ISO 13485 company receives requirements that are incomplete or do not include an element that is necessary for a device to function safely, it needs to include that element anyway or reach out to its customer for further clarification.
+If an ISO 13485 certified company receives requirements that are incomplete or do not include an element that is necessary for a device to function safely, it needs to include that element anyway or reach out to its customer for further clarification.

 We are going to use the example of an ISO 13485-certified sterilization supplier.
 Sterilizing companies will have a much greater understanding of sterilization than their customers.
-Even if a specific element of the sterilization is not received with the requirements of their customer, they should still perform these elements to properly sterilize the product.
+Even if a specific element of the sterilization is not received with the requirements of its customer, it should still perform these elements to properly sterilize the product.
 The customer’s ignorance is not justification for a company to do the wrong thing concerning its product or service.

 Regulatory requirements